petergridge/Irrigation-V5/readme.md

   * This will ignore the state of the Rain Sensor
   * Adjustment will default to one (1)
-  * Water source sensor will be ignored
+  * Water source sensor will continue to be honoured

 ### What is zone transition?